-DAAS is a Contemporary American artist based in Japan (Kyoto) and the US (Florida).
+DAAS is an International Contemporary American artist based in Japan and the US.
 He graduated with a degree in commercial art / graphic design in Clearwater, Florida where he maintains a studio while in the US.

 His work and murals have been exhibited worldwide in countries such as; China, Japan, Nepal, Jordan, Canada, Dominican Republic and the United States.